natescherer/ChangelogManagement/docs/Add-ChangelogData.md

 ## PARAMETERS

 ### -Path
-The path to the source changelog file, if it is different than .\CHANGELOG.md
+The path to the source changelog file; defaults to .\CHANGELOG.md

 ```yaml
 Type: String